Blog

 Foundation Problems

-Clay soil in the DFW area can cause foundation shifts that damage plumbing lines and increase the complexity of installations.
+Clay soil in the DFW area can cause foundation shifts, damage plumbing lines, and complicate installations.

 The soil swells during periods of heavy rain while shrinking during dry periods, leading to potential foundation problems.